will-me-me/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 20-hiago file has the script to remove a letter from a given input The 21-reverse reverses a given input
 The 22-users_and_homes displays all the users and their directorie The 100-empty_casks finds all empty files and directories in the current directory and all sub-directories.
+The 101-gifs file lists all the files with .hif extions in a given directory